 To be eligible to receive an Australian Tertiary Admissions Rank (ATAR), students must satisfactorily complete a minimum of 10 units from Board Developed Courses in their HSC pattern of study.
-An eligible pattern of study must contain 2 units of English and at least 6 other category-A units.
+An eligible pattern of study must contain 2 units of English.

-Students who study any of the 240-hour VET Curriculum Framework courses may sit an optional HSC written examination.
-One of these written examinations can contribute towards the calculation of their ATAR provided that they complete English (Standard) or English (Advanced).
+Students who study any of the 240-hour Board Developed VET Curriculum Framework courses may sit an optional HSC written examination.
+These written examinations can contribute towards the calculation of their ATAR.
 This written examination is independent of the competency-based assessment undertaken during the course.